-- a.
-Complaint Criteria Persons who believe that they have been discriminated against on the basis of disability in the provision of services, activities, programs, or benefits covered by Title II of the Americans with Disabilities Act may file a written complaint with the ADA Coordinator. - b.
-Complaint Form The complaint should be in writing and contain information about the alleged discrimination including the name, address, phone number of complaining party and location, date, and description of the problem.
-Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request. - c.
-Complaint Process The complaint should be submitted to the ADA Coordinator as soon as possible, but no later than thirty (30) days after the alleged violation.
+- ADA Accommodations ADA request for accommodations should be submitted in writing directly to the Human Resources Director, Eric West. - Complaint Criteria Persons who believe that they have been discriminated against on the basis of disability in the provision of services, activities, programs, or benefits covered by Title II of the Americans with Disabilities Act may file a written complaint with the ADA Coordinator. - ➤ Complaint Form The complaint should be in writing and contain information about the alleged discrimination including the name, address, phone number of complaining party and location, date, and description of the problem.
+Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request. - Complaint Process The complaint should be submitted to the ADA Coordinator as soon as possible, but no later than thirty (30) days after the alleged violation.
 The ADA Coordinator will meet with the complaining party to discuss the complaint and possible resolutions.
 Within fifteen (15) calendar days of the meeting, the ADA Coordinator will respond in writing, and where appropriate, in a format accessible to the complaining party, such as large print, Braille, or audio tape.
-The response will explain the position of the Board and offer options for substantive resolution of the complaint. - d.
-Appeal Procedure If the response by the ADA Coordinator does not satisfactorily resolve the issue, the complaining party may appeal the decision within fifteen (15) calendar days after receipt of the response to the Superintendent.
-Within fifteen (15) calendar days, the Superintendent will respond in writing, and where appropriate, in a format accessible to the complainant, with a final resolution of the complaint. - e.
-Records Retention All written complaints received by the ADA Coordinator, appeals to the Superintendent, and records relating thereto will be retained by the Board for at least three (3) years. - f.
-Additional Procedures Authorized The Superintendent is authorized to develop such procedures as are necessary to implement this policy.
+The response will explain the position of the Board and offer options for substantive resolution of the complaint.

+- ➤ Appeal Procedure If the response by the ADA Coordinator does not satisfactorily resolve the issue, the complaining party may appeal the decision within fifteen (15) calendar days after receipt of the response to the Superintendent.
+Within fifteen (15) calendar days, the Superintendent will respond in writing, and where appropriate, in a format accessible to the complainant, with a final resolution of the complaint. - Records Retention All written complaints received by the ADA Coordinator, appeals to the Superintendent, and records relating thereto will be retained by the Board for at least three (3) years. - Additional Procedures Authorized The Superintendent is authorized to develop such procedures as are necessary to implement this policy.

-Guidelines for Fulfilling TEAMS Flex Day Requirements Timeline: June 1, 2023-May 31, 2024
+Guidelines for Fulfilling TEAMS Flex Day Requirements

+Timeline: June 1, 2024-May 31, 2025